-The proposed project includes the removal of propane tanks out of a 0.10-acre wetland area and the restoration of 1.53 acres of habitat, including 0.40 acres of wetland to compensate (4:1 ratio) for the degradation of the 0.10-acre wetland where the propane tanks were installed.
+The proposed project includes the removal of propane tanks out of a 0.10-acre wetland area and the restoration of 1.43 acres of habitat, including 0.40 acres of wetland to compensate (4:1 ratio) for the degradation of the 0.10-acre wetland where the propane tanks were installed.
 The proposed project will restore degraded wetlands at a 4:1 ratio, and as conditioned, will not result in any adverse impacts to marine resources or water quality.

-Section 30240 of the Coastal Act requires that environmentally sensitive habitat areas shall be protected against any significant disruption of habitat values.
-The proposed project will restore 1.53 acres of sensitive habitat area.
-The proposed restoration of the habitat area, with the removal of the propane tanks and the erection of the protective fencing, will protect the 1.53-acre environmentally sensitive habitat area as required by Section 30240 of the Coastal Act.
+Section 30240 of the Coastal Act requires that environmentally sensitive habitat areas and areas adjacent to environmentally sensitive habitat areas shall be protected against any significant disruption of habitat values.
+The proposed project will restore 0.40 acres of environmentally sensitive habitat area (the wetland), and 1.03 acres of upland which is adjacent to the environmentally sensitive habitat area.
+The proposed restoration project, with the removal of the propane tanks and the erection of the protective fencing, will protect the environmentally sensitive habitat area as required by Section 30240(a) of the Coastal Act.
+The proposed restoration of the 1.03-acre area adjacent to the environmentally sensitive habitat area is designed to prevent adverse impacts which would degrade the wetland and is compatible with the continuance of the wetland habitat as required by Section 30240(b) of the Coastal Act.
 Therefore, the Commission finds that the project, as conditioned, is consistent with Section 30240 of the Coastal Act.